puliraghavi/HR-Analytics-Project/README.md

 The primary aim of this project is to delve into the data and scrutinize historical data and current trends,to study underlying factors influencing attrition rates and decipher patterns that may impact employee retentionand provide the orgination with actionable recommendations tailored to enhancing retention strategies and fostering smarter talent management decisions.

 ## Analysis
+This project was executed by me as part of my internship experience with Ai Variant.
 The analysis was conducted using excel and powerbi.

 **Objectives :**